qaalabs/DE5M4/docs/day2/source-control/github-forking.md

-# Activity C4: Forking a Repository
+# Activity: Forking a Repository

 ## Collaborative Planning with Git - Forking a Repository